arvganesh/super-mario-kart-ppo/README.md

 - `Integrations/MarioKart-Snes/` – Contains integration data for Super Mario Kart on the SNES.
   - `Level1.state` – Save state from ROM, the point in the game where training episodes begin.
   - `data.json` – Locations of important variables in emulator RAM, used for reward function and done condition.
-  - `scenario.json` – Describes reward function and 'done' condition.
+  - `scenario.json` – Specifies reward function and 'done' condition.
+  - `script.lua` – Definition of reward function and 'done' condition, used in `scenario.json`.
   - `metadata.json` – Specifies potential starting states via `.state` files.
   - `rom.sfc` – ROM file for Mario Kart SNES (must be named `rom`)
   - `rom.sha` – SHA1 checksum for ROM file.
 Used to identify the ROM. (must be named `rom`).